Anrufliste/dt-sms-api-sdk-python/README.md

 ### Account

+The account object can be used as the origin for all methods above.
+Below its main methods are described.
+In addition, an [example script](./examples/using_account.py) is provided which covers the full flow from login to sending the SMS.

 #### Login

 Instantiating an Account object needs to provide the credentials (username & password) of the Account on the DT Developer Portal Dashboard: